 We encourage white audience members to donate generously as a gesture of solidarity with BIPOC women & voices.

 Does it take place in a real house?
 Or is that a metaphor?

 The live event takes place in a real house.
 Rites of Passage places a deliberate emphasis on using an actual house, as opposed to another formal institution or gallery space.
 A house speaks to the interiority of our private lives; we invite audiences to literally walk through the intimate places of our life experience, one room at a time.

 Where does it take place?

-Rites of Passage 20/20 Vision will take place in The Berkshires of Western Massachusetts.
-(Exact Location TBA.)
+Rites of Passage 20/20 Vision will take place in The Whitney Center for the Arts " in Pittsfield, The Berkshires, Massachusetts

 When is it?